-As you can imagine, resources abound for parents eager to ensure that their offspring stay Christian through those risky early-college years.
+Thus, resources abound for Christian parents eager to ensure that their offspring stay Christian through those risky early-college years.

 As you can also imagine, those resources range in value from “useless” to “guaranteed to backfire in the most hilariously catastrophic manner possible.”